theovergrownnetwork/theovergrownnetwork/README.md

 ## BEFORE YOU INTERACT!

-how i act changes ALOT on my mood, and i have constant mood swings!
+how i act changes ALOT on my mood, and i have constant mood swings! because of this, its really likely i dont feel like interacting with people im not extremely close to, so pls dont take it to heart if i ignore you or walk away!

 if im behind a tree, it is superr likely i wanna be left alone, unless im actively whispering you or youre already my friend, please leave me alone